dcsil/dispersive-cloud/product_research/user_research/UX_research.md

 #### Overview of people interviewed

 Mr. C
-- Background
-a RBC Data Science Team Sr Manager
+- Background: a RBC Data Science Team Sr Manager
-- Matched channel
-RBC partnership
+- Matched channel: RBC partnership

 Mr. R
-- Background
-a Tier 1 Security analyst
+- Background: a Tier 1 Security analyst
-- Matched channel
+- Matched channel: LinkedIn
-LinkedIn

 ### Conduct usability testing on the set of test users
 The process of our user usability test is: